-All proposals for new housing development will have to demonstrate how they contribute to maintaining a mix of tenures, types and size of dwelling in the Parish.
-In particular smaller dwellings of one or two bedrooms will be appropriate in order to even out the size range of dwellings available in the Parish.
+All proposals for new housing development will have to demonstrate how they contribute to maintaining an appropriate mix of tenures, types and size of dwelling in the Parish.
+In particular, smaller dwellings of one or two bedrooms will be encouraged in order to even out the size range of dwellings available in the Parish.